vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 Hello World !
 $
 ```
-- At this stage there are lot of other files are generated. we will look for it later.
+- At this stage, there are lot of other files are generated as follows :

-- Makefile.in, config.h.in, configure* : expected con guration templates
+        - Makefile.in, config.h.in, config* : expected configuration templates
         - aclocal.m4 : definitions for third-party macros used in configure.ac
-- depcomp*, install-sh*, missing* : auxiliary tools used during the build
+        - depcomp, install-sh, missing : auxiliary tools used during the build
         - autom4te.cache/ : Autotools cache files

+### How Autotool Works

+#### Understand Build Packege Procedure

+##### Step 1 : `autoreconf --install`

+- `autoreconf` is a helper that knows how to call autoconf, autoheader, aclocal, automake, libtoolize, autopoint, etc tools in the right order.

+- Behind autoreconf
+        0. libtoolize - If you use with `LT_INIT`(to create shared lib) in configure.ac otherwise you got error prompt as `configure.ac:[LINE]: error: required file './ltmain.sh' not found`
+        1. aclocal - Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4
+        2. autoconf - Create configure from configure.ac & aclocal.m4.
+        3. autoheader - Create config.h.in from configure.ac.
+        4. automake --add-missing - Create Makefile.ins from Makefile.ams, configure.ac & aclocal.m4. `--add-missing` option will add required file(like config.guess, config.sub, missing, depcomp, install-sh, etc) to carry out build process.

+##### Step 2 : `./configure --prefix=$(pwd)`

+- `configure` will create Makefiles from Makefile.ins

+##### Step 3 : `make & make install`

+- Finally `make & make install` - Do all things for you

+#### Generalise Idea

+- Practically, You do not have to remember the interaction of all tools, just call autoreconf yourself and let it deal with all the lower level tools.
+- autoreconf is your friend.
+You only need a rough idea of the purpose of each tool to understand errors.

+##### GNU Autoconf
+        - autoconf  Create configure from configure.ac .
+        - autoheader  Create config.h.in from configure.ac.
+        - autoreconf  Run all tools in the right order.
+        - autoscan  Scan sources for common portability problems,and related macros missing from configure.ac.
+        - autoupdate  Update obsolete macros in configure.ac.
+        - ifnames  Gather identifiers from all #if/#ifdef/... directives.
+        - autom4te  The heart of Autoconf.
+It drives M4 and implements the features used by most of the above tools.
+Useful forcreating more than just configure files.

+##### GNU Automake
+        - automake  Create Makefile.ins from Makefile.ams and configure.ac.
+        - aclocal  Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4

+##### GNU Libtool
+        - Libtool Helps manage the creation of static and dynamic libraries on various Unix-like operating systems

-> Generating Packege
+### Generating Packege

 ```
 $ make distcheck